johndoe31415/toyecc/README.md

 joeecc
 =======
-joeecc is a playground for Elliptic Curve Cryptography in F_P.
+joeecc is a playground for Elliptic Curve Cryptography in F<sub>P</sub>.
 It is written in pure Python and aims to explain ECC in easy terms.
 It is neither written to be performant, nor side-channel resistant nor in any way suited for productive use at all.
 Please use it for its intended purpose and for it only.

 Tutorial